satya013/tourism-management-system/README.md

 # tourism-management-system
-A tourism management system using HTML, CSS, JavaScript, PHP and MySql
+A tourism management system using basic HTML, CSS, JavaScript, PHP and MySql